raspberrypi/usbboot/Readme.md

 * This git repository uses symlinks.
 For Windows builds, clone the repository under Cygwin and make sure symlinks are enabled. `git config --get core.symlinks` should return true.
 You can enable symlinks by passing `-c core.symlinks=true` to the "clone" command or enable them globally with `git config --global core.symlinks true`.
 * On Windows, make sure you have run the `rpiboot` driver installer once; see `usbboot\win32\rpiboot_setup`.
-* Instead of duplicating the EEPROM binaries and tools the rpi-eeprom repository is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+* Instead of duplicating the EEPROM binaries and tools, the rpi-eeprom repository is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 #### apt (Debian/Ubuntu)